Charlotte, NC, Multimedia Career School Options

 Central Piedmont Community College

 Founded in 1963, Central Piedmont Community College (CPCC) was among the first colleges in the NC Community College System.
 The school offers degrees, diplomas and certificates in several fields.
-CPCC offers a variety of multimedia programs through their Technical Careers Division, Applied Technologies Division and Information Technology Division.
+CPCC offers a variety of multimedia programs through their Technical Careers Division, Applied Technologies Division and Digital Media, Journalism and Communication Division.

-Students enrolled in this diploma program will receive training in Web development and Web applications through the school's Information Technology Division.
-Coursework includes network and security foundations, information systems concepts, Web markup and scripting, Internet multimedia, content management systems, database driven Websites and more.
-The diploma program consists of four semesters of training and the completion of 45 credits of coursework.
-Students that wish to continue their studies may apply the credits earned from the diploma program toward the two-year, A.A.S. degree.
+Students enrolled in this associate degree program receive training in Web development and Web applications through the school's Information Technology Division.
+Coursework includes network and security foundations, information systems concepts, Web markup and scripting, Internet multimedia, operating systems, database-driven websites and more.
+The program consists of five semesters of training and the completion of 69 credits of coursework.

 Associate in Applied Science in Advertising and Graphic Design

-Offered through the Applied Technologies Division, the graphic design program includes coursework in illustration, interactive design, copywriting and digital print production.
-Basic and advanced courses are presented in graphic design and typography, the art of designing fonts or typefaces.
-Elective courses include three-dimensional modeling and game art.
-The history of graphic design and portfolio design are also studied.
+Offered through the Applied Technologies Division, the graphic design program includes coursework in illustration, new media design, copywriting and digital print production.
+Basic and advanced courses are presented in graphic design and typography.

 Associate in Applied Science in Graphic Arts and Imaging Technology